 - Strictly necessary cookies — Cookies that are essential for you browsing a website.
 Can allow access to secure areas.
 For example, these cookies allow web shops to maintain your cart while you are browsing online.
 Generally, they are first-party session cookies.
-Consent is not required to for this type but sites should explain what they do and why they are necessary.
+Consent is not required for this type but sites should explain what they do and why they are necessary.

 - Preferences cookies — AKA “functionality cookies”.
-These allow a website to remember your choices, such as language preference, region-specific data for weather reports, or what your account data for automatical log ins.
+These allow a website to remember your choices, such as language preference, region-specific data for weather reports, or your account data for automatical log ins.

 - Statistics cookies — Also referred to as “performance cookies”.
 These collect information about how you use a website, including what areas you visited and which links you clicked on.
-This data does not allow for user identification and is thus annonymised.
+This data does not allow for user identification and is thus anonymised.
 The core purpose of it is to improve website functions.

 - Marketing cookies — Cookies that track online activity, helping advertisers provide relevant advertising or to keep track of ad plays and preferences.
 Organizations or advertisers gather these frequently.
 These are persistent cookies and are almost always 3rd party.